allpro/form-manager/README.md

 **Data Handling**

+- Maintains 4 data caches: server-data, form-values, initial-data, and state
+- Automated data-type and format conversion between form-data and field-values
 - Parsing, cleaning and reformatting of form-field entries
-- Maintains and synchronizes separate server-data and form-data caches
-- Automated data-type conversion between form and server field formats
 - Change-tracking, undo capability

 **FM does NOT do/require:**